webignition/bas-spec/docs/tutorial.rst

     - :doc:`Importing Tests Into Your Test Suite </tutorial-import-test>`
     - :doc:`Creating a Page Model to Define Properties of the Page Being Tested </tutorial-page-model>`
     - :doc:`Creating and Using Parameterised Tests </tutorial-parameterised-tests>`
-    - Using a Data Provider To Supply Data Sets To Your Tests
+    - :doc:`Using a Data Provider to Supply Data Sets to Your Tests </tutorial-data-providers>`

 We'll start out by :doc:`covering some terminology </tutorial-terminology>` so that we're all clear about browser automation testing concepts.